MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## About me

 Hi, I'm Benji.
-You might know my as [@MindfulMinun][twitter] online.
+You might know me as [@MindfulMinun][twitter] online.
 I graduated from both [Legacy ECHS](https://lechs.taylorisd.org) and [Temple College](https://templejc.edu) late this spring with my HS diploma and an Associate of Arts respectively.
 I’m currently a first-year sophomore at [UT Dallas](https://utdallas.edu), majoring in Computer Science.
 I like to write code and play the piano.

 {% comment %}